 Australia supports OCHA’s overarching approach, goals and objectives as outlined in OCHA’s Strategic Plan 2018 -2021.

 Australia also contributes to country-based pooled funds managed by OCHA to help meet the highest priority needs in humanitarian crises.
-In 2017, Australia provided $4.5 million of the funds to the Somalia Humanitarian Fund, and was the fund's fifth biggest donor.
+In 2018-19, Australia provided $19 million to country-based pooled funds in Afghanistan, Somalia, South Sudan and Myanmar.